gewarren/docs/docs/framework/wcf/samples/getting-started-sample.md

 The service exposes the endpoint at the base address provided by the IIS or WAS host.
 The binding is configured with a standard <xref:System.ServiceModel.WSHttpBinding>, which provides HTTP communication and standard Web service protocols for addressing and security.
 The contract is the `ICalculator` implemented by the service.

 As configured, the service can be accessed at `http://localhost/servicemodelsamples/service.svc` by a client on the same computer.
-For clients on remote computers to access the service, a fully-qualified domain name must be specified instead of localhost.
+For clients on remote computers to access the service, a fully qualified domain name must be specified instead of localhost.

 The framework does not expose metadata by default.
 As such, the service turns on the <xref:System.ServiceModel.Description.ServiceMetadataBehavior> and exposes a metadata exchange (MEX) endpoint at `http://localhost/servicemodelsamples/service.svc/mex`.
 The following configuration demonstrates this.